 Summertime comes every year at no surprise, yet I’m always taken back by how much I’ve missed it.
 By how good it feels to thaw my bones.
 Sure, in a few weeks, I’ll beg for an autumn breeze.
 I’ll wish away the heat and the sweat.
 I’ll long for chunky sweaters and curse my jean shorts for forcing me to shave my legs one more time.
 But for now, I’ll enjoy the glow.
 I’ll take in all the barbecues and salty-skinned babies and Jimmy Buffet sounds that these days have to offer, because I know we need this season.
 Our family needs the lazy, chill pace that summer calls for.

 I’m sure your days may look different.
 Maybe you’re traveling abroad or camping.
-Maybe you’re stuck inside the four walls of an office.
+Or maybe you’re stuck inside the four walls of an office.
 Maybe you’re home-bound with a new baby or spending your hours studying for summer school courses and exams.
 Wherever you find yourself this summer, I hope that you’ll spend a few moments taking it in.
 Do something worth writing home about, even if that something is nothing at all.
 And if you find yourself unsure of what to make of your time, consider making ice cream.
 Specifically, this no-churn Samoa ice cream.

 The idea of this ice cream came from a lone box of Girl Scout Cookies that Brett had stashed in the freezer.
 For weeks, he would pass over slices of cake and cups of homemade butterscotch pudding for one or two frozen cookies.
 Infuriating.
 I was not going to let my desserts, the product of my blood, sweat, and tears be passed over for some pre-packaged, commercially-prepared snacks.